 1 – Log into your Facebook account.

-2 – Click the down arrow located at the far right side of the blue bar at the top of the Facebook window.
+2 – Click the down arrow located at the far right side of the menu bar at the top of the Facebook window.

-6 – (Optional, but strongly recommended) – If you don’t use any apps or play any games whatsoever you should completely disable the Platform on your account.
-To do that simply click the Edit button in the “Apps, Websites and Games” section and then click Turn Off.
+8 – (Optional, but strongly recommended) – If you don’t use any apps or play any games whatsoever you should completely disable “Apps, websites and games” on your account.
+To do that simply click the Turn Off button.

 If you use the Facebook app on a mobile device:

-2 – Tap the Menu icon (it looks like three horizontal lines stacked atop one another).
+2 – Tap the Menu icon (it looks like your tiny profile picture with three horizontal lines super-imposed on it).

 3 – Scroll down and tap Settings & Privacy.